Ensuring you have a mobile-friendly WordPress website has never been more important than it is today.

 Otherwise, there is a high likelihood that the majority of your visitors aren’t even seeing your website properly.

 (Charts by Visualizer Lite.)

-The best way to adjust to this new paradigm is to study what makes mobile websites effective, and learn how to customize your WordPress site so it meets those criteria.
+The best way to adjust your website to a mobile-friendly design is to study what makes mobile websites effective, and learn how to customize your WordPress site so it meets those criteria.
 This might sound like a lot of work, but if you take it one step at a time, you’ll get there soon enough.

 However, before we get down to business and start discussing individual practices and how to implement them, let’s take a minute to dig deeper into why your site needs to be optimized for mobile devices.

 Why your WordPress website needs to be mobile-friendly

 A mobile-friendly website is one whose pages and elements have been optimized to render well on small devices.
 In this case, optimization means not only looking good but also being usable.